 We have begun the process to properly fund our schools, take care of our vulnerable citizens, re-staff our prison system, fund our highway program, restore the cuts made to higher education and the rest of state government.
 It will take time, but we will re-store our state and recover from the 2012 tax plan disaster.

 Funding our children's education is always one of the most important debates we have in the Legislature.
 Funding of K-12 education takes up about one half of the state general fund.

 The House approved legislation in 2008 that increased state funding for public schools by $37.2 million in the 2009-2010 school year.
 It added a fourth year to the school finance plan originally passed in 2005.
 The legislation was debated at length and explored differing needs between rural, suburban and urban school districts.
 Under this plan, base state aid per pupil (BSAPP) increased to $4,492 beginning in the 2009-2010 school year, increasing the rate in place at the time by $59.
 That is a 1.3% increase in the base funding over 2008.
 A small increase but it was important because it allowed school districts to almost keep pace with inflation. .

-I am fully committed to improving our children's education.
+I am also fully committed to improving our children's education.
+Class sizes should be smaller.
 I feel that the state should set a goal of reducing class sizes to 17 children or less in grades 1 through 3.
 Those are the most vital grades for children to learn how to read, write and to do basic math.
 Children who don't learn the basics in the early grades get behind in school and almost never catch up.
 Most rural districts already have small classes, Wichita children should get the same benefit.